kryptokrona/kryptokrona-docs/guides/Using-trtlbot-plus-plus.md

 * Copy the first line of code he gives and enter it as the address
 * Then copy the second line of code he gives and enter it as the address
-* After that, enter the amount of mixin and amount you want to use/send and send the transaction!

 #### CLI Wallet